Stephn-R/winterbowl/README.md

 - src/Server/ contains all the .NET Core code
 - All the code has been neatly commented for easy readability
 - A Postman Collection was provided via the docs/ folder for testing the API
+- Circle CI integration for validating the Docker builds and running tests to retrieve artifacts
+- KarmaJS testing the AngularJS code and providing coverage reports

 ### Server
 - Webpack Middleware is used to compile the code live in dev mode